Greg Holst

-Gregory Holst (born February 21, 1954 in Montreal, Quebec) is a Canadian-Austrian professional ice hockey coach and a former professional ice hockey player who played eleven games in the National Hockey League.
+Gregory Holst (born February 21, 1954) is a Canadian-born Austrian ice hockey coach and a former player.
+He played eleven games in the National Hockey League with the New York Rangers between 1975 and 1977.
+The rest of his career, which lasted from 1974 to 1993, was mainly spent in the Austrian Hockey League.
+A naturalized Austrian citizen, Holst played for the Austrian national team in four World Championships between 1982 and 1986.
+After retiring he turned to coaching, and worked in the Austrian league and with the Austrian national team.

-He is currently serving as head coach of Austrian EK Zell am See in the Alps Hockey League.

 Playing career

 Holst played at the University of New Brunswick until 1973.
 He is a member of UNB's 1970's "All-Decade" team.
 He then enjoyed a highly productive 1973-74 season with the Kingston Canadians of the Ontario Junior Hockey League, tallying 33 goals and 47 assists in 62 contests.
 Holst then continued his scoring pace the following season with 33 goals and 37 assists in 62 games for the Winston-Salem Polar Twins of the Southern Hockey League.

 He made his NHL debut with the New York Rangers during the 1975-76 season and mostly spent time with their affiliate in the American Hockey League (AHL), the Providence Reds, tallying 37 goals and 44 assists in 69 games that season en route to AHL Rookie of the Year honors.
 He played nine more NHL contests for the Rangers over the following two years, splitting time between the Rangers and AHL's New Haven Nighthawks.

 In 1978 Holst joined Innsbrucker EV of Austria's top division, the Bundesliga.
 He became one of the most famous Canadian players in Austria and dominated the league while playing for Innsbruck, Wiener EV, Salzburger EC, Villacher SV and EC Graz over the years.
 Holst received Austrian citizenship and made the Austrian national team, representing the country at four World Championships (Group B).
 He finished his active career in 1993.
 Holst played 540 games in the Austrian league, scoring 522 goals.
 He had his jersey number 14 retired by Innsbrucker EV.